demisto/content/Packs/SonicWallNSv/README.md

 2. Right-click, and select **Syslog Collector** > **Configure**.
 3. When configuring the Syslog Collector, set the following values:
    - vendor as vendor - sonicwall
-   - product as product - nsv
+   - product as product - ns